If you’re doing research on marketing agencies for fintech and financial services, you likely care about a few things:

 There are three major differences:

-All of this means marketers need more rigour, industry understanding, and high-quality messaging to be successful.
+All of this means marketers need more rigor, industry understanding, and high-quality messaging to be successful.

 4. What makes Mint Studios different from other fintech marketing agencies?